When ice builds up around your Samsung refrigerators’ ice maker, it stops it from working. So, how do you defrost a Samsung ice maker?

 There are a few methods to follow when defrosting a Samsung ice maker.
 Here are three solutions you can try.

-One way is to defrost the entire fridge manually.
-This can help eliminate ice buildup all over the fridge, but you should only use this method when you don’t have a lot of groceries to spoil.
-Unplug the fridge, open the door, and wait two to four hours for the ice buildup to defrost.
-You can point a fan at the ice maker or place bowls of boiling water inside to speed up the manual defrosting process.
+Firstly, unplug the fridge, open the door, and wait two to four hours for the ice to defrost.
+You can point a fan at the ice maker or place bowls of boiling water under the ice maker to speed up the process.

 The second method is resetting the ice maker.

 Take out the ice maker tray and locate the reset button (usually in the upper right corner).
 Hold the blue reset button for ten seconds until you hear a click.

 This resets the ice maker and defrosts it.
 However, you will need to wait 24 hours before using your ice maker again, as it needs time to reset.

 Finally, you can enable the force defrost mode on the ice maker.